timlukins/openvx-pi/README.md

 ### Prepare to Build

-Now we ready to buid and install the OpenVX libraries along with the `vx_cam_test` tool to run our Sobel graph example.
+Now we ready to build and install the OpenVX libraries along with the `vx_cam_test` tool to run our Sobel graph example.

 Start by making sure your Pi's build commands and utilities are up-to-date.
 The latest version of Raspbian has git-core, gcc, and build-essential packages already installed by default.